 Outside of the major in Financial Economics, economics students may not take accounting for major credit.
 Students in the Financial Economics major may take either BUSI UN3013 or IEOR E2261 to fulfill the accounting requirement for their major.
 If you have questions about these accounting courses, please contact BusinessManagement@gsb.columbia.edu at the Business School or the IEOR department.
-Online registration for IEOR E2261 is restricted to declared majors in Financial Economics.
+At this point, I do not believe that engineering is offering IEOR E2261 in the Spring semester.